nerdland-unofficial-fans/nerdlandbot/README.md

 ```
 Make sure this file is listed in the .gitignore file, so your bot token isn't uploaded to github for everyone to see (and use).

+# Using Space Twitter functionality
+In order for Twitter functionality in the Space module to work, you will need to provide a `TWITTER_API_KEY` and `TWITTER_API_SECRET` in your `.env` file.
+You can find out how to generate those [here](https://www.einfachub.com/blog/twitter-api-key/).
+The API key and secret need not have any more rights above reading statusses from accounts.
+The functionality in this bot is limited to that, it will not tweet, retweet or like tweets.
+Feel free to contact bobvdvleuten for help.

 # Using YouTube functionality

 For using the YouTube notifications functionality you'll need to set the `YOUTUBE TOKEN` in your `.env` file.
 Follow the instructions [here](https://developers.google.com/youtube/registering_an_application) to create an API key.